Trung Luu

 Trung Luu is an Australian politician.
 He is a member of the Victorian Liberal Party and is a member of the Victorian Legislative Council, representing the Western Metropolitan Region since November 2022.
 He was previously a councillor for the Brimbank City Council.

 He is the first Vietnamese State Member of Parliament to represent the Liberal Party in the Legislative Council.

 Early life

-Luu arrived in Australia as a refugee in the late 1970s from Vietnam after the fall of Saigon and is married with five young children.
+Luu arrived in Australia as a refugee in the late 1970s from Vietnam after the fall of Saigon.
+He was educated at Blackburn High School and studied civil engineering at RMIT.
+As of 2023 Luu is married with five young children.

 Luu served for 28 years with Victoria Police and championed bridging the gap between the Vietnamese Community and Victoria Police where he presented the Victoria Police Multicultural Media award in 2010.
 Trung has also completed a Graduate Diploma in Public Safety and Forensic Investigation.

 Luu also served for 19 years with the Australian Army Reserve.
 In 2016 he presented with the Junior Non-Commissioner Reserve TASMAN Scheme award for leadership, dedication, and commitment, and the honour of representing ADF in a bilateral exchange program with NZDF.

 In 2019 bushfire assists, Luu led a team of mobile units in the Alpine area, northwest of Victoria, assisting local authorities and evacuating residents from the fire fronts.